flix/flix/docs/DIDYOUKNOW.md

 - more than 40 people have contributed to the Flix compiler.

 - more than 1,500 pull requests have been merged into the Flix compiler.

+- Flix used to support uniform function call syntax (UFCS) but we could not overcome the fundamental ambiguities in the expression `e1.f(e2)`.